Borys Lyatoshynsky: Reputation and legacy

 Lyatoshynsky is one of the most highly regarded and influential Ukrainian composers of the 20th century, and a key figure of the modern school in Ukrainian music, whose works consistently demonstrate his mastery of composition and orchestration.
 According to The New Grove Dictionary of Music and Musicians, he is one of the three Ukrainian artists of the first half of the 20th century to have received international recognition, and the most accomplished Ukrainian composer to emerge following the death of Dmitry Bortniansky in 1825.

 Soviet and Ukrainian composers who studied under Lyatoshynsky, and were influenced by him, include Igor Boelza, Ihor Shamo, Roman Vereshchagin, Alexander Kanershtein, Gleb Taranov, Myroslav Skoryk, Yevhen Stankovych, Lesia Dychko, Leonid Hrabovsky, Ivan Karabyts, and Silvestrov, who dedicated a symphony to his teacher.
 Lyatoshynsky 's teaching method was characterised by his desire for his students to learn to think independently.

 His correspondence with his old friend and teacher Glière (edited by Kopytsia) was published in 2002.
 On 28 October 2018, the Lutheran Church of St. Catherine in Kyiv hosted a concert of choral works by Lyatoshynsky "Under the Autumn Stars", the first collection of the composer's choral heritage to be created since Ukraine attained independence.

+There is a permanent exhibition about Lyatoshynsky at Uvarovy House, in Vorzel.